oakerekan/Circle97/README.md

 Analyze data obtained using dbeaver and import the two csv files into dbeaver.

-decide the further metrics to work on
+decide the further metrics to work on.
+Working on analysis with SQL, seeing values that tends to shows the scores based on various values.
 **********************************************************************************************************************

 write a proper presentation on the work so far